ujifgc/mcac/README.md

 1) Copy `mcac.exe` to any folder you like
 2) Make sure your audio device has [ASIO](https://en.wikipedia.org/wiki/Audio_Stream_Input/Output)™ drivers installed
+3) Make sure you have CoreAudio libraries in your system

 #### Required libraries